git-pull/website/consulting/index.rst

 Get in touch
 ------------

-`Send us a message <https://goo.gl/forms/K1uwUVIWOBX589Ip1>`_ with your current situation, needs, time constraints, and budget.
+`Send me a message <https://goo.gl/forms/K1uwUVIWOBX589Ip1>`_, happy to hear from you!

 (Training or learning?
 I also provide a :doc:`Python mentoring program </mentoring/index>`.)